amritsingh183/amritsingh183.github.io/_posts/2025-10-8-var-const.md

 ### Borrow Contagion

-When you borrow a field of a struct, you indirectly borrow the entire struct.
-This is known as **borrow contagion**:
+The borrow checker is field-sensitive for disjoint struct fields.
+However, when you create a mutable borrow through a variable, it prevents other borrows through the same variable while the mutable borrow is active:

 ```rust
 struct Car {